Elizabeth Campbell Fisher Clay: Career

 Clay had a solo exhibition at Rowland's Gallery in Boston in 1908.
 She also exhibited in Boston at the Copley Society of Art, Boston Art Club, and City Club.
-In England, she exhibited in London for over 30 years, at the Royal Academy of Arts in 1927 and 1928, and at the British Society of Women Artists, Yorkshire Union of Artists, and the Royal Cambrian Academy of Art.
+In England, she continued to paint for the rest of her life.
+After the death of her husband in 1929 she moved to mostly floral subjects with a well-recognised, bold and skilful style.
+She exhibited widely for over 40 years, including the Royal Academy of Arts in 1927 and 1928; the British Society of Women Artists; Yorkshire Union of Artists; and the Royal Cambrian Academy of Art.

 Her work is in the collection of the Telfair Museum of Art in Savannah, Georgia.

 Marriage and family

-She married Howard Clay on April 20, 1909, in Dedham, Massachusetts.
-Howard was a councillor and the alderman of Halifax, and served on the Halifax Education Committee.
-In 1910, she gave birth to Howard Fisher Clay and two years later Monica Mary was born.
-Monica was also an artist.
-They lived in Halifax, England, specifically Godley Halifax, by 1915.
+In 1907 her sister Hattie was instrumental in helping romance blossom with a friend of her husband and in 1909, she married Howard Clay in Dedham, Massachusetts.
+He had a textile business in Halifax, England and the couple lived there after their marriage, firstly at Shibden Grange aka Godley and then moving in 1915 to Savile Place, where she spent the rest of her life.
+She was drawn into local politics and was Halifax Mayoress from 1917 to 1919.
+The couple had three children: Howard Fisher (19101982), who became a GP; Monica Mary (19121996), who became an artist herself; and Harriet Fisher (19182020), who became a social reformer in California.

-In June 1930, by which point she was a widow, Clay laid the stone for the Halifax High School for Girls.
+Both Howard and Elizabeth were active on the Halifax Education Committee.
+In June 1930, just recently widowed, Clay laid the stone for the Halifax High School for Girls.
 The official opening of the school was performed by Princess Mary, Countess of Harewood.
 Clay was a Unitarian, where she taught Sunday school, and was active in college settlements and boys' clubs.
 She opposed women's suffrage.
 Clay was in the Lady's Who's Who in 1938.

 Death

-Clay died in Philadelphia in 1959, aged 88.
+She was an artist of considerable energy and died in Philadelphia, aged 88, having just crossed the Atlantic to visit her daughter, who was teaching art there.

+Her daughter Harriet donated an archive of her documents to the Smithsonian Institution in 2007.